no2223/ai-how.github.io/_posts/2018-02-11-Model checkpointing and evaluation in tensorflow.md

       probs = sess.run(pred, feed_dict={'inp:0': x, ....) # feed_dict is given all the input needed to evaluate 'node.name'
 ```

-Thus using probs from different saved models the performance metric is evaluated and the model with best metric on validation dataset is chosen.
+Thus using probs from various saved models the performance metric is evaluated and the model with best metric on validation dataset is chosen.

+# Summary
+In this post you would have discovered a way to checkpoint best model parameters in training phase using tensorflow.
+Further how to convert all the saved models in .pb file in an automated fashion which could further be used to get model predictions and evaluate its performance on validation dataset.
+This is extremely important to spot the optimal trained model parameters in training phase and boost overall performance.